BGreen3/Writing-Project-Demo/README.md

 3. Writer 1- Review suggestions and then "Merge" and "commit" to make changes permanent *Note: Writer 1 has ultimate control of the repository

+OR...
+Can two collaborators simultaneously write in repository?
+(Settings/Add collaborator/search username)

 Question 2: How do teachers see student work and track changes?
 Can a third party join to track changes and make comments to each contributor's changes?